mstephenholl/tsi-eng-hiring-data-collection-engineer/README.md

 3. Normalize the data, including (but not necessarily limited to) the following:
    * Convert dates/times to ISO 8601 format (`YYYY-MM-DDThh:mm:ss`).
    * Convert comma-separated field values to lists of values.
-   * Add two fields containing a display string for the two tree measurements with the correct number of decimal places (including trailing zeroes) based on the highest precision floating point number from the source fields.
+   * Add two fields containing a display string for the two tree measurements with the correct number of decimal places (including trailing zeroes) based on the precision of the data.

 ### Part II

 Part II of this challenge focuses on analysis of the provided data using Python.

 1. Output a list of all *unique* ancient tree species.
-2. Create histograms showing the humber of ancient trees per:
+2. Create histograms showing the number of ancient trees per:
    * County
    * Country
 3. Output what percentage of ancient trees are both alive *and* standing.